20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 • Head up to the Mike O’Callaghan-Pat Tillman Memorial Bridge

-• Take a guided tour of the Hoover Dam
+• Take an official guided tour of the Hoover Dam

 • Walk the historic railroad hiking trail to Hoover Dam Boneyard